ruitaiS/capstone-2/README.md

 #### Opening Moves

-Next I wanted to check the effect of various opening plays on the final outcome of a match.
-Looking at the density plot, some openers are much more frequently used than others, and I wanted to know whether it was because they were more consistently successful in securing a win.
+A strong opener allows a player to establish board control and develop key pieces early on in the game; securing these initial advantages can significantly influence the final outcome of a match.
+Analysis of the density plot reveals that certain openings are used much more often than others, which raises the question of whether these openings are popular because they lead to a higher win rate.

 <img src="/chess/graphs/openers_count_density.png" align="center" alt="Density Plot of Instances of Each Opener"
 	title="Density Plot of Instances of Each Opener"/>

-Common Opening ECO Codes:
+The ECO code for an
 ```
 opening_eco opener_wr count
          A00 0.4107383   745